GeoAtzen/AtzenGIS/README.md

 combines training, prediction (here LULC classes) and applicability estimation, and supports two modes of operation:

-⋅⋅* the user submits a trained model and selects an area of interest: the system performs the classification in the area of interest and computes the AOA ⋅⋅*the user submits a (trained or untrained) model and training data and selects an area of interest: the system performs the training, the classification in the area of interest and computes the AOA
+<br>a) the user submits a trained model and selects an area of interest: the system
+performs the classification in the area of interest and computes the AOA
+<br>b) the user submits a (trained or untrained) model and training data and selects
+an area of interest: the system performs the training, the classification in the area of interest and computes the AOA